 In order to avoid traffic problems within Torres del Paine National Park, the only way to access the starting lines is through the event’s official buses or minibuses (including hotels that have requested accreditation).
 Runners who wish to travel by private vehicle can only do so by traveling directly to the Finish Line, where they can then take the official bus to the starting line.
 The ticket for the official buses, either from Puerto Natales to the starting lines or from the finish line to the starting lines, must be purchased in advance, either during registration or through your registration ticket, by no later than 10 August.

 No, in order to avoid accumulations of people, there will be times when both official buses and private vehicles will be able to leave with caution to Puerto Natales.

 The Runner’s Kit can be picked up in Puerto Natales, based on the following schedule:

 Registration can be completed through Welcu’s system, entering through the registration section that can be found on our web page here.
 The possible payment methods are the following: national or international credit card, debit card, or bank transfer.
-If you live outside of Chile, please change the form of currency for payment from Chilean Pesos to Dollars; otherwise, your card will be rejected.
-Also, you may register directly in our office, which is located at 531 Av.
-O’Higgins, Punta Arenas, Chile, from Monday to Friday between 10:00 hrs. and 18:30 hrs.
+If you live outside of Chile, please use the Dollars tickets to pay; otherwise, your card will be rejected.

 Yes, the organization will provide bathrooms at some specific points along the route.
 Due to the fact that the event takes place far from the city, portable toilets must be transported over long distances to their installation points.
 These services will be included in your registration fee.